 - Product manager in the broadest sense—building teams of coworkers and contractors, managing the design process, right down to managing version control and deployment, to running the QA process.

 - I’ve mentored many interns, and love to teach.
-I even have a masters degree in Instructional Design.

 If your Boston-area or remote team could benefit from someone with my experience, please reach out.